 People Research Scientist, People Analytics

-- Apply your expertise in people research, quantitative analysis, and data visualization to help Facebook recruit, select, grow, and retain talent
+- Apply your expertise in people research, quantitative analysis, data science and data visualization to help Facebook recruit, select, grow, and retain talent

 - See beyond the data to identify solutions that will raise the bar for all things people-related